-A. Authority for orders to employees covered by this Agreement will be to the employees by a management representative through a foreman or leadman, where there is a foreman or leadman as required by paragraphs B and C of this section.

-B. When four (4) or more employees, except for laborers (includes laborers, custodians and helpers in a variety of job classifications performing unskilled and semiskilled work) in public buildings, are employed on the same shift as a crew, one (1) shall be selected by the Employer as a working leadman and shall be paid seventy-five cents (\$0.75) per hour above the employee's base hourly rate for all such hours of supervision.
-Management may appoint a working leadman in situations where there are less than four (4) employees and the leadman shall be paid according to this section.

-C. When eight (8) or more employees are employed on the same shift as a crew in an immediate area, one (1) shall be selected as a non-working foreman and shall be paid an additional one dollar and fifty cents (\$1.50) per hour above the employee's base hourly rate for all such hours of supervision.
+- A. Authority for orders to employees covered by this Agreement will be to the employees by a management representative through a foreman or leadman, where there is a foreman or leadman as required by paragraphs B and C of this section. - B. When four (4) or more employees, except for laborers (includes laborers, custodians and helpers in a variety of job classifications performing unskilled and semiskilled work) in public buildings, are employed on the same shift as a crew, one (1) shall be selected by the Employer as a working leadman and shall be paid seventy-five cents (\$0.75) per hour above the employee's base hourly rate for all such hours of supervision.
+Management may appoint a working leadman in situations where there are less than four (4) employees and the leadman shall be paid according to this section. - C. When eight (8) or more employees are employed on the same shift as a crew in an immediate area, one (1) shall be selected as a foreman to direct the work and shall be paid an additional one dollar and fifty cents (\$1.50) per hour above the employee's base hourly rate for all such hours of supervision provided that the designated employee does not currently hold a foreman position.